I have a Zivver account

 • How to restore access to a message

 This manual is intended as a reference.
-It is not necessary read it from start to finish to know how to email safely.
+You do not need to read it from start to finish to understand how to send secure emails.
 Each chapter stands alone.

 Questions?

-Speak to the service desk of your organization.
+Contact your organization’s service desk.
 They can best help you further.

 User manual